Home - Book Preview

 He wrote the time on a legal pad he found in a drawer.
 6:30.
 Underlined once.

-Someone had put some thought into what a kid would need and provided it without being asked, which seemed to be a pattern in this place.
-He put the schedule in the side pocket, along with the map and hung the bag on a hook on the door.
+Someone had put some thought into what a kid would need and provided it without being asked, which seemed to be a pattern in this put the schedule in the side pocket, along with the map and hung the bag on a hook on the door.

 Then he went outside to explore.